What are you researching?

 Iron

 Essential mineral for oxygen transport and energy production.
-Deficiency is common (especially in women) and causes fatigue, cognitive impairment, and hearing issues.
-Do NOT supplement without confirmed deficiency.
+Deficiency causes devastating fatigue and cognitive impairment, especially in women.
+Never supplement without confirmed deficiency — iron overload is dangerous.

 Cognition